thekatcodes/tinyapp/README.md

 - Run the development web server using the `node express_server.js` command.
 - Register as a new user.
 - Start creating your own personal library of short URLs.

+## Thank You
+Thank you for taking the time to look at one of my projects!